24

 3. Admire the Crown Jewels at Rosenborg Castle

-You can also see an interesting weapons collection, the old anointment throne in the Knights Hall, or visit the Mirror Cabinet commissioned by Christian V in 1684–87.
+You can also see an impressive weapons collection, the old anointment throne in the Knights Hall, or visit the Mirror Cabinet commissioned by Christian V in 1684–87.

-If the weather is nice, we recommend you take a walk in the King’s Garden after your visit, as the many trees and bushes look amazing this time of year.
+If the weather is nice, we recommend taking a walk in the King’s Garden after your visit, as the many trees and bushes look especially beautiful this time of year.

 Crown jewels.jpg